Thornado-Carlkoder/hmmmlib/README.md

 The goal of this project is:

 	- To get a strong theoretical understanding of HMM's and different versions of the latter
-	- Create a robust and easy to use libeary for both C and python
+	- Create a robust and easy to use library for both C and Python
-	- After finishing the initial project make it open source for everyone to add and use
+	- When the project is finished, make it open source for everyone to add and use

 ### Project description:
-The goal of the project is to implement an efficient C library for hidden Markov models that supports the Forward and Backward algorithms, Viterbi and posterior decoding and parameter optimisation.
-The focus will be on algorithmic engineering for dense matrix HMMs and we will in particular compare the straightforward implementations with BLAS based linear algebra formulations of the algorithms.
+The goal of the project is to implement an efficient C library for hidden Markov models that supports the Forward and Backward algorithms, Viterbi and Posterior decoding and parameter optimisation (Baum-Welch).
+The focus will be on algorithmic engineering for dense matrix HMMs and in particular we will compare the straightforward implementations with BLAS based linear algebra formulations of the algorithms.

 ### Learning goals:
-A brief and clear presentation of what the student should be able do to after the project.
-Formulated as 3-5 items, e.g.:
-* The student should be able to describe the general HMM, forward and backward algorithm and Viterbi and posterior decoding
-* The student should be able to implement HMM, forward and backward algorithm and Viterbi and posterior decoding - The student should be able to analyse the different implementations of the latter in terms og speed.
+* The student should be able to describe a general HMM, implement a HMM, the forward, backward, viterbi and posterior decoding algorithms - The student should be able to analyse the different implementations in terms of running time.
-* The student should be able to discuss and evaluate the findings of the experiments in contrast to the implementation decisions.
+* The student should be able to discuss and evaluate the findings of the experiments in contrast to the decisions behind the implementation.

 ## WEEKLY MEETING:
 * INTERNAL: Torsdag kl 11
 * THOMAS: Torsdag kl 12

 ## GENERAL WORK PLAN
 1. Make HMM with basic algorithms
 2. Make a test framework with BLAS
-3. Implement optimised algorithms
+3. Make sparse matrix optimized algorithms

 ### Evaluation problem
-Evaluation problem answers the question: what is the probability that a particular sequence of symbols is produced by a particular model?
+The evaluation problem regards the probability that a particular sequence of symbols is produced by a particular model.
 For evaluation we use two algorithms: the forward algorithm or the backward algorithm

 ### Decoding problem
-Decoding problem answers the question: Given a sequence of symbols (your observations) and a model, what is the most likely sequence of states that produced the sequence.
+The decoding problem regards to inferring the most likely sequence of states produced by a given sequence of observables.
-For decoding we use the Viterbi algorithm and Posterior Decoding.
+For decoding we apply the Viterbi and Posterior Decoding algorithms.

 ### Training problem
 Training problem answers the question: Given a model structure and a set of sequences, find the model that best fits the data.
-For this problem we can use the Baum Welch = forward-backward algorithm
+For this problem we can use the Baum Welch = forward\*backward algorithm

 Possible optimisations:

-* Solving the "training" problem as a constrinted optimisation problem and use lagrange multipliers?
+* Solving the "training" problem as a constrained optimisation problem and use lagrange multipliers?

 ## DOCUMENTATION